garduino/chacocrm/README.md

-# fukangcrm
+# chacocrm
-FukangCRM is a customer relationship management for real estate companies.
+ChacoCRM is a customer relationship management for real estate companies.